List of Marvel Comics characters: M: Madame Menace

+Madame Monstrosity

+Madame Monstrosity (Melodia Stillwell) is a character appearing in American comic books published by Marvel Comics.

+She is a geneticist and mother of Farley Stillwell, Harlan Stillwell, and Shannon Stillwell who created the animal-like Humanimals by splicing human test subjects with animal test subjects using a special chamber.
+Her "Farm" is located somewhere in Westchester County, New York.
+Additionally, she claims that her work was used to create Lizard, Morbius, and Rhino.

+Two of her test subjects included the children Bailey Briggs and Eli Hartman, who she respectively transformed into a spider and elephant/rhino hybrid.
+After Bailey escapes her captivity, she attempts to recapture him, creates a clone of him named Boy-Spider, and earlier fused her husband Jeremy into an owl.
+When she had Spider-Boy captured, Madame Monstrosity also fused Christina Xu with a pigeon.
+A flashback revealed that Madame Monstrosity once had the High Evolutionary at the farm where he was not impressed with her special Humanimal chamber fusing a captive plumber with a crab and advised her not contact him again.
+To fight Spider-Man, Captain America, Thor, Squirrel Girl, and Toy Soldier after encountering a pigeon that Christina's Humanimal form spoke with, Madame Monstrosity transforms herself into a chimera.
+When the Humanimals start to rebel, Madame Monstrosity was saved by the High Evolutionary who plans to experiment on her as he was impressed with her transformation.
+Most of her test subjects are returned to normal, but Eli, Boy-Spider, and Jeremy's transformations prove to be irreversible, so they choose to live on the Farm with Bailey's mother Tabitha.

+A later flashback reveals that Madame Monstrosity received Bailey, Eli, Tabitha, and her other test subjects from Mister Negative.
+Additionally, she enhanced Negative's Inner Demons with the regenerative abilities of certain animals such as earthworms.

 Madame Sanctity

-Madame Sanctity (Tanya Trask) is a fictional character appearing in American comic books published by Marvel Comics.
+Madame Sanctity (Tanya Trask) is a character appearing in American comic books published by Marvel Comics.
 The character was created by Scott Lobdell, Jeph Loeb and Gene Ha.
 She first appeared in Askani'Son #1 (January 1996), though her true identity was revealed in Uncanny X-Men #-1 (July 1997).

-She's a member of the Askani and as such, her story ties into that of Rachel Summers and Cable.
-Madame Sanctity was originally Tanya Trask, daughter of Dr. Bolivar Trask, the creator of the Sentinels.
+She is a member of the Askani and as such, her story ties into that of Rachel Summers and Cable.
+Madame Sanctity was originally Tanya Trask, daughter of Bolivar Trask, the creator of the Sentinels.
 Like her brother Larry, Tanya was a mutant, though she possessed time travelling powers, as well as telepathic and psychokinetic abilities.
 When these manifested, Tanya was lost in the timestream, until being pulled into the Askani future by Rachel Summers.
 Tanya became a member of Rachel's Askani Sisterhood and took on the alias Sanctity.